-Athlete retirement and transition can be a lot more than “just starting a new career”.
-Moving into a life beyond sport can be a very complex process that tests the mental, emotional and physical resolve of many athletes.
-This can come as a nasty surprise.
+Moving into a life beyond sport – whether intentionally or through injury – can be a very complex process that tests the mental, emotional and physical resolve of many athletes.
+This is true if you are a student-athlete, a player for your local club, or an elite athlete competing at state, national or international level.

 Losing the identity of being “an athlete” is the most common challenge.
-This identity loss can literally turn their lives upside down – if they are not prepared or wise to it.
-It can lead to mental and emotional turmoil (including depression), destabilisation of the family unit (did you know 67 per cent of premiership footballers in the UK are divorced or separated within 2 years of retirement?), difficulties finding a career that ticks their boxes and the resulting loss of income
+Research suggests that the more people identify with “I am an athlete”, the harder the transition process is.
+Identity loss can literally turn lives upside down if people are not expecting or prepared for it.
+It can lead to mental and emotional turmoil (including depression); destabilisation of the family unit (did you know one in three premiership footballers in the UK are divorced or separated within 12 months of retirement?); difficulties finding a new passion (or for some, finding a new reason to get out of bed); and for others, a loss of income.

-Retirement can be a serious issue for athletes, and CTL is always ready to assist ex-athletes who happen to encounter issues on their journey to life beyond sport.
+Retirement can be a serious issue for athletes, regardless of the level at which they compete.
+CTL is ready to assist any former athlete who encounters issues on their journey to life beyond sport.